thehackingsage/discord-cybersec-server/README.md

 - Then click on **create**
 - Review The Server and Add or Remove Categories, Channels, Roles and Permissions
 - Add Bots ([10 Best Discord Bots for Any Server](https://droplr.com/how-to/productivity-tools/10-best-discord-bots-for-any-server/))
+-

 Thats it!!! now create an invite link and invite people to join your server.

-Start Your Own InfoSec Community !!!
+Start Your InfoSec Community !!!